Tulsa Race Massacre survivors have day in court as judge weighs whether their case will go to trial

 Tucker's brief also said the survivors' claim of "widespread physical, economic and cultural destruction" in Greenwood is not sufficient to prove the three experienced a "special injury" in 1921 and believes the petition seeks "recovery for societal ills far beyond what occurred during the Massacre."

-Rep. Regina Goodwin, D-Tulsa, hosted an interim study on Tuesday at the Oklahoma State Capitol on the issue.
+Rep. Regina Goodwin, D-Tulsa, hosted an interim study at the Oklahoma Capitol on the issue on Tuesday.
 The Tulsa World published a story and visual essay in May about the continued impacts of the highway on residents of north Tulsa.

 "It's undisputed, really, that I-244 was specifically placed in Greenwood for the purpose of displacing them, moving them further north," Solomon-Simmons told the World.
 "It (the interstate) forces or prevents the Black landowners left in Greenwood — they have nowhere to go.
 They have nowhere left to expand (south of I-244.)

-Tucker, though, disagreed with the comparison of the Race Massacre Survivors' case to the opioid lawsuits.
-He wrote in court documents that he believed the use of the 'mantra' of "opioid litigations" is a "magic incantation that shields them from their responsibility to plead actionable conduct among specific defendants."
+Tucker, though, disagreed with the comparison of the race massacre survivors' case to the opioid lawsuits.
+He wrote in court documents that he believed the use of the "mantra" of "opioid litigations" is a "magic incantation that shields them (the survivors) from their responsibility to plead actionable conduct among specific defendants."

 "The only alleged conduct said to constitute a nuisance refers to actions of 100 years ago," Tucker wrote.
 "Plaintiffs have no automatic right to sue for abatement of public nuisance because this is normally reserved exclusively to the state."

-Solomon-Simmons said he was also supportive of holding opioid manufacturers liable, but said: "The facts are the facts.
+Solomon-Simmons said he was supportive of holding opioid manufacturers liable, but he said: "The facts are the facts.
 They are doing something different when it comes to this particular case."

-"The things the city says it's OK for them to do, is not OK for us to do," Solomon-Simmons said of the situation.
+"The things the city says it's OK for them to do is not OK for us to do," Solomon-Simmons said.

+Featured video: Attorney Damario Solomon-Simmons speaks at Justice for Greenwood's survivor town hall

 Tulsa Race Massacre: This is what happened in Tulsa in 1921